canorve/GALFITools/docs/usage.rst

 GALFIT Output, Multi-Gaussian Expansion (MGE), Simulation of galaxy images, and Sky Computation.

-**Note**: Routines necessitating the utilization of a Ds9 region input, need that the Ds9 region to be saved in image (or physical) coordinates.
+..
+Note:: Routines necessitating the utilization of a Ds9
+          region input, need that the Ds9 region to be saved in image (or physical) coordinates.
 Ds9 regions saved in the World Coordinate System (WCS) coordinates will not work.

+This section explains how to use the GALFITools routines.
+All of these routines are *shell commands*.
+If you wish to use the Python functions underlying these routines within your own scripts, please refer to the :doc:`api` section.

 Components refer to individual surface brightness models, each following a specific order within